 Preparing your home for a storm

-So, how do you actually prepare for a storm?
+So, how do you prepare for a storm?
 Here are some steps to take to help protect your home.

 Check the roof

-Keep gutters free
+Keep your gutters free

-Find out how to clean your gutters.
+Find out how to clean your gutters in our guide.

 Secure outdoor furniture

-Reduce the risk of damage to your outdoor items and your home by securing your furniture in advance.
+Cut the risk of damage to your outdoor items and your home by securing your furniture in advance.

 Read our guide on how to prepare your garden for a storm.